ansible/molecule/doc/source/configuration.rst

       - -o ControlPersist=60s
     raw_env_vars:
       ANSIBLE_ACTION_PLUGINS: ../plugins
+    ansiblecfg_defaults:
+      retry_files_enabled: False

 The `raw_env_vars` section allows you to pass arbitrary environment variables to ``ansible-playbook``.
 This can be useful, for example, if you want to do a role level override of a value normally found in ``ansible.cfg``.

+The `ansiblecfg_defaults` section can be used to pass arbitrary key value pairs which will then be written to the `defaults` section of the ``ansible-cfg`` file used by moluecule.

 Host/Group Vars
 ^^^^^^^^^^^^^^^